This article is part of the EduKink library.

 Considerations in choosing a name:

 Since there are a lot of people using realistic scene names, it's not clear which names are birth or scene.
 And it shouldn't matter to anyone.
-Do you want it to sound "real" or exotic?
+Some people have eventually adopted their scene name as their legal name, finding that it fits them better.
+Do you want your name to sound "real" or exotic?

 Do you want it to express gender?
 Scene role?
 Sexual orientation?
-(Careful - many newcomers end up with a different scene role than they expected.)
+(Careful - many newcomers end up with a different scene role than they anticipated.)

 It is OK to change your scene name over time.
 Usually this happens mainly in the first year or so, as someone gets to know themselves and the scene.
 Sometimes people modify their name to distinguish from another player, e.g. "The Good Emily", "Pat5", "Other Alice", or "little john".